 - Quadratec MOPAR Jeep Rear Window Strap Kit

 If you want some DIY alternatives, here’s how to make your own Jeep rear window straps:

 - Double-sided Velcro (…as described here, here, and here)

-- Dog collars with quick-release buckles (…as described here and here, similar to this)
+- Dog collars with quick-release buckles (…as described here and here.)

 Have you found another unique way to keep the Jeep Wrangler rear window rolled up and out of sight?